algorich/notifly/README.md

 | `--notification` | generates notifications templates files |
 | `--layout`       | generates layout files |
 | `--mail`         | generates mail templates files |

+Notifications and Mails are rendered with their templates.
+They use a simple default template but if you want to change or create new ones run the generate above with the option that you want or create them in `app/views/notifly/templates/`.
+Remember that notifications templates should be in `notifications` folder and mails templates in `mails` folder.

 If you already have a layout and just want add our features to it, take a look at [Adapting your layout](#adapting).